KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+3. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GoogleCalendar by randomBrainstormer](https://github.com/randomBrainstormer/MMM-GoogleCalendar)

 1. Typo: Found `Magic Mirror` in file `MMM-GoogleCalendar.js`: Replace it with `MagicMirror²`.
+2. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.
-3. Information: There are updates for 2 dependencie(s):
+4. Information: There are updates for 2 dependencie(s):
    - @google-cloud/local-auth    ^2.1.0  →    ^3.0.1
    - googleapis                ^105.0.0  →  ^146.0.0